aurelia/storybook/README.md

 ## Acknowledgements

-Special shout out to Dmitry (@ekzobrain on GitHub) for the work he did on Storybook support for earlier versions of Storybook, which helped lay some of the groundwork for this implementation [https://github.com/ekzobrain/storybook](https://github.com/ekzobrain/storybook).
+Special shout out to Dmitry (@ekzobrain on GitHub) for the work he did on Storybook support for earlier versions of Storybook, which helped lay the groundwork for this implementation: [https://github.com/ekzobrain/storybook](https://github.com/ekzobrain/storybook).